 The Master of Science in Dietetics, an Accreditation Council for Education in Nutrition and Dietetics (ACEND)-accredited coordinated program, is a combination of residential classroom learning and supervised practice experience that results in eligibility to sit for the national Commission on Dietetics Registration (CDR) exam to become a registered dietitian nutritionist (RDN).
 During the first year, our renowned faculty will provide foundational didactic knowledge.
 This will then prepare you to put your skills to practice during your second year in several pre-selected professional work settings throughout Indiana.

 Applications are accepted from both internal and external applicants.
 Internal applicants, or Purdue students, will be given priority consideration.
-Applications for priority consideration from internal applicants are due Nov.
-1 and will be reviewed starting in late November.
-Beginning in January, all applicants will be considered until all spots are filled.
-The MS in dietetics program engages in a holistic review process when reviewing applicants.
+Applications for priority consideration from internal applicants are due Oct.
+1 through the Purdue University Graduate School.
+Students will know the admission decision by Nov.
+1 and will be finished with the application process if an admission offer from the MSD is accepted.

 More information, including application information; program goals and objectives; program requirements, policies and procedures; estimated costs; transportation; and supervised practice requirements, is available in the program handbook.

-2023-2025 Student Handbook
+2024-2026 Student Handbook

 Apply TodayVisitRequest Information